I bought this 24 foot Prowler about three years ago. It seemed to be in decent condition:

 Happily, the rafters were intact.
 The OSB is a little punky but is not falling apart.
 Since replacing the OSB would require removing the roof, which is not recommended, I'm just going to let it dry out and then repair what can be accessed from the underside.

 It appears that the camper was assembled from the inside out.
 All the cabinets have screws and staples that could have only been installed if there was no roof or siding.
-I would guess that the factory assembled the framing, attached the interior paneling and stood the walls up into position on the floor.
-From there it seems they installed the ceiling panels then put the rafters on top.
-They stapled and screwed through the interior paneling into the face frames of the cabinets.
+I would guess that the factory assembled the walls with the interior panels and stood them up into position on the floor.
+From there it seems they installed the cabinetry by running the staples and screws in from the outside.
+Then they insulated and put on the aluminum exterior sheets.

 I suppose it's efficient, but that makes repairs a lot more difficult.